MadSpR/foodflow-apirest/README.md

 # foodflow-apirest
-CRUD app using Spring Boot
+backend for an API REST CRUD app using Spring Boot